AkashUmair152/100-Days-of-Mastering-Backend/day_17/readme.md

 cd jokes-app
 ```

-> ⚠️ Note: This project assumes two separate folders — `frontend` and `backend`.
-If not separated, organize accordingly.
+> 💡 This project assumes two folders: `frontend` and `backend`.
+Adjust paths if needed.

 ---

 ### 2. Run the Backend

-Navigate to your backend folder and start the server:
+Navigate to the backend folder:

 ```bash
 cd backend